christophervigliotti/angular-complete-guide-basics/README.md

 # Notes

+## 23 - Working with Component Styles
+-

 ## 22 - Working with Component Templates
--
+- notes in servers.component.ts

 ## 21 - Creating Components with the CLI & Nesting Components
 - ng generate component servers